-The Doctor looked down at the tiny face and closed his eyes against the bright emerald stare focusing on his drawn face.
+The Doctor turned down to the tiny face nestled amongst the blankets and closed his eyes against the bright emerald blinking up at him from a sleepy face.

 "Well, then, Rose Tyler, I think it's time I asked you a question."

-The Doctor dug into Harry's bundle of coats for a moment.
-He held up a small velvet box so Rose could see it in the mirror.
+The Doctor dug into his breast pocket for a moment, then held up a small velvet box so Rose could see it in the mirror.